 The constitutional reform was flanked by an electoral law, the Italicum, which gives a guaranteed majority in the chamber of deputies to any party (not coalition) capable of obtaining more than 40 percent of the vote, or to the winner of a runoff election between the two most-voted parties in the event that no single party reaches this threshold.
-Renzi’s opponents feared that a party chosen by a mere third or less of those voting in the first ballot could deriva autoritaria: a shift toward authoritarianism.
+Renzi’s opponents feared that a party chosen by a mere third or less of those voting in the first ballot could win a majority in the second ballot and then face far fewer institutional checks thanks to a weakened senate.
+The loudest critics of Renzi’s approach even evoked the specter of a deriva autoritaria: a shift toward authoritarianism.

 This charge was absurdly overblown, but it resonated with the Italian electorate.
 The Fascist era left an abiding distrust of rule by one strong leader.
 The institutions of the current constitution were designed precisely to prevent that.
 They were also designed to ensure that the Christian Democrats and the Communists kept postwar political conflict within acceptable bounds.
 In this respect, they worked, although they have also contributed to creating a political culture that prizes consensus at almost any cost.